Please note: This information only applies to pre-degree students and tutors completing or delivering UAL Awarding Body qualifications.

 College and school closures this year have caused immense disruption to the lives of students and educators across the UK.

 During this time, the education sector has been pulling together to limit the impact of Covid-19 on students as much as possible.
-There has been intensive collaboration between government, qualifications regulators, colleges, schools and awarding bodies.
+There has been an intensive collaboration between government, qualifications regulators, colleges, schools and awarding bodies.
 This is to ensure the fairest and least damaging approach to results could be implemented this Summer.

 How we are producing results this year